brokengoose/update-o-matic/README.md

    abort if this step fails.
 3. Sync update databases and get list of possible updates.
 4. Download and apply updates.
 Avoid experimental or not-recommended updates.
 5. If reboot flag is set, reboot after 5 minutes.
-In the warning message, give cancellation instructions, just in case anyone's using the server.

 ## Supported Operating Systems (so far!)